What are the 5 steps in a Risk Management process?

 Risk management in projects involves identifying, assessing, and controlling risks.
-Here is an example of a simple and easy risk management process for beginners.

 Rate risks based on impact and likelihood.

 Step 3: Prioritize

 Based on the rating, find out which risks are unacceptable and urgent to be mitigated.

 Identify solutions against those risks which are seen as a priority.
 What are you already doing?
 What further action is necessary?
 Action by whom?
 Action by when?
 Assign an owner to the risk.